quanterall/HaskellMaterials/basics/01-values-and-functions.md

 2. Define a function that returns whether or not a `Float` is greater than zero.

-3. Define a function that takes two `Int`s and returns the biggest of the two.

-4. Define a function that takes two `Int`s and returns the smallest of the two.

-5. Define a function that adds 1/10th of a Double to itself.
+3. Define a function that adds 1/10th of a Double to itself.

-6. Define a function that takes 2 `Float`s `length'` & `width` and returns the area of the rectangle they make up.
+4. Define a function that takes 2 `Float`s `length'` & `width` and returns the area of the rectangle they make up.

-7. Define a function that takes a radius of type `Float` and returns the area of a circle[0].
+5. Define a function that takes a radius of type `Float` and returns the area of a circle[0].

-8. Define a function that subtracts an integer from another, but if the result is less than zero, instead return `0`.
+6. Define a function that subtracts an integer from another, but if the result is less than zero, instead return `0`.
 Use the function you defined in exercise 3.

-9. Define a function that takes an `Int` and if it's smaller than zero returns `0`, if it's bigger than 255 returns `255`.
-Use the functions you defined in exercises 3 and 4[1].

-10. Define a function `calculateBMI` that takes a `Float` representing weight and an `Int` representing height in centimeters and returns the person's BMI.
+7. Define a function `calculateBMI` that takes a `Float` representing weight and an `Int` representing height in centimeters and returns the person's BMI.

 #### Exercise notes (Functions)

 0. `pi` is available by default.
-1. You don't need to use an `if` for this.

 ## Partial application